Skip to content

 Inspect the Secret:

-kubectl describe secret joe -n workspace
+kubectl describe secret s-joe -n workspace

 View raw YAML (keys are base64-encoded):